 This makes it possible to easily extract email lists or mailing labels for large number of members.
 Even creating a list of names becomes much faster.
 Rather than having to look up 1000 files to grab 1000 names, BoltWire just reads one file, and grabs all the names at one time.
 It also makes searching your data lightning fast.
 Basically, all your data is already indexed.
 And to backup all your data, is just a handful of files.
 Easy!

 At the same time, because this information is not stored in your regular pages folder, and cannot be accessed except using our special mbase markups, you have tighter control over who can access that information.
-By default, admins can access all membership data, and members can only access their own information, and other members name and country.
+By default, admins can access all membership data, and members can only access their own information.
+The only public fields, by default, or their names and country.
 But you can fully customize even this on the new site.admin.mbase page.